nus-cs1010/2324-s1/docs/about.md

 To maximize the gain out of CS1010, students should commit to

 -   reading through the announcements, emails, and Piazza posts, to keep themselves up to date with the latest course activities and discussions in CS1010;
+-   following instructions and respecting stipulated deadlines on administrative matters;
 -   reading the provided lecture notes, attending classes, and actively seeking clarification when doubts arise;
 -   making a best effort attempt at solving the quizzes, problem sets, programming exercises, and past year questions; not copying solutions from friends, AI, or other online sources;
 -   striving to understand the thought process and the principle behind the solutions/sample code (from the teaching team or otherwise) after they are released;